niklasmh/client-side-python-runner/README.md

 # Plan

 As you may have noticed, this project is still in progress.
-It may not be complete until late 2021, but I will attempt to deliver a working version ASAP - such that it is possible to get feedback and evaluate if this actually could be a useful project.
+It may not be fully complete until late 2021, but I have made a working version - such that it is possible to get feedback and evaluate if this actually could be a useful project.

 ## First release (1.0.0)